Scientific Name: Melissa Officinalis

 Wide-ranging and diverse, from softening skin allergies to making compresses for PMT.

-Most important though, is its use as an inhalant, to lift the spirits, calm nervous tension and ease melancholy.
-Robbi Zeck describes how Melissa essential oil has a softening effect on stuck emotions helping us feel softer and more flexible about life.
+Most important though, is its use as an inhalant, to lift spirits, calm nervous tension and ease melancholy.
+Robbi Zeck describes how Melissa Essential Oil has a softening effect on stuck emotions helping us feel softer and more flexible about life.

 Melissa Essential Oil Uses for Soap Makers

-The low yield and high price tag of Melissa essential oil probably do not make it a good ingredient for soap making.
+The low yield and high price tag of Melissa Essential Oil probably does not make it a good ingredient for soap making.

 Melissa Essential Oil in Perfumery

-In 2009, IFRA amended their recommendation that Melissa oil should not be used in perfumery to a maximum dermal limit of 0.63%.
+In 2009, IFRA amended its recommendation that Melissa Oil should not be used in perfumery to a maximum dermal limit of 0.63%.

 Melissa Essential Oil Blends: DIY Recipes